smooth80/bouncer.js/README.md

 <br/><br/>

-### Common use cases when you might need the bouncer.js:
+## Common use cases when you might want to use this library:

 - You're only able to spawn one process and you'd like to have an app with rooms.
 - At the same time spawn X number of scalable microservices that can connect as websockets.